EdoardoCostantini/mi-hd/notes/methods.md

 		* cannot impute dichotomous or polytomous variables at the moment: needs a different algorithm
 	* Packages: 'monomvn' R package implements the BLasso parameters selection part, I wrote code for implementing the MICE-like imputation algorithm.
+	* Notes:
-	* Notes: The lasso penalty is proportional to the log density of a laplacian distribution (or double exponential) (see Tibshirani1996 section 5) and this distribution has a shape with mass in the center and in the tails meaning that when used as a prior for regression coefficeints, it will favor coefficients that are either 0 or large.
+		* The lasso penalty is proportional to the log density of a laplacian distribution (or double exponential) (see Tibshirani1996 section 5) and this distribution has a shape with mass in the center and in the tails meaning that when used as a prior for regression coefficeints, it will favor coefficients that are either 0 or large.
 		Advantages of this procedure is that it provides directly a valid posterior distribution of the coefficients AND the posterior predictive distribution of the missing values.
+		* HTLR R package has a very nice implementation of the bayesian multinomial logistic regression with hyper-lasso prior for feature selection.
+Include it in the BLasso code for imputation and then you are good to go w/ it.

 * **PCA based auxiliary variables inclusion (DONE)** following Howard et al 2015